- About Us

 The 30 percent ruling is a beneficial fiscal facility for foreign employees who come to work in the Netherlands and who also meet certain requirements.
 Your employer can pay you 30% of your salary as a (tax-free) allowance for additional costs of your stay in the Netherlands.
 This facility requires you to have specific expertise which is not available or scarce on the Dutch labor market.
 If you are classified as Highly Skilled Migrant by the IND (Immigration and Naturalization Service) you may be regarded as having specific expertise and may then be entitled to the 30 percent ruling.
 Application for the 30 percent ruling needs to be made with the Tax and Customs Administration (Belastingdienst), it is usually done as a joint request with your employer.

-If you would like to ask us a question which isn't in the above, then please follow the "contact us" link above.
+If you would like to ask us a question which isn't listed above, then please contact us.
 We will aim to respond to your question at the earliest opportunity.